-The Company has a maximum borrowing availability under the revolving line of credit and swingline loans (as defined in the Credit Agreement) of \$50.0 million.
+The Company has a maximum borrowing availability under the revolving line of credit and swingline loans (as defined in the Credit Agreement) of \$100.0 million.
 The letter of credit sublimit is equal to the lesser of \$20.0 million and the aggregate unused amount of the revolving commitments then in effect.
 The swingline sublimit is equal to the lesser of \$5.0 million and the aggregate unused amount of the revolving commitments then in effect.

-Revolving loans may be designated as Base Rate Loan or Adjusted LIBOR Rate Loans, at the Company's request, and must be made in an aggregate minimum amount of \$1.0 million and integral multiples of \$250,000 in excess of that amount.
+Revolving loans may be designated as Base Rate Loans or Adjusted LIBOR Rate Loans, at the Company's request, and must be made in an aggregate minimum amount of \$1.0 million and integral multiples of \$250,000 in excess of that amount.
 Swingline loans must be made in an aggregate minimum amount of \$250,000 and integral multiples of \$50,000 in excess of that amount.
-The Company may convert, change, or modify such designations from time to time.
+The Company may convert, change or modify such designations from time to time.

 The Company is subject to a Commitment Fee for the unused portion of the maximum available to borrow under the revolving line of credit.
-The Commitment Fee, which is due quarterly in arrears, is equal to the Applicable Margin of the actual daily amount by which the Aggregate Revolving Commitments exceeds the Total Revolving Outstanding.
-The revolving line of credit termination date is the earlier of the Credit Facility termination date, August 5, 2020, or the date the outstanding balance is permanently reduced to zero.
-The Company has the intent and ability to repay the amounts outstanding on the revolving line of credit within one year, therefore, any outstanding balance will be classified as current.
+The Commitment Fee, which is due quarterly in arrears, is equal to the Applicable Margin of the actual daily amount by which the Aggregate Revolving Commitments exceed the Total Revolving Outstanding.
+The revolving line of credit termination date is the earlier of the Credit Facility termination date, July 31, 2023, or the date the outstanding balance is permanently reduced to zero.
+The Company has the intent and ability to repay the amounts outstanding on the revolving line of credit within one year, therefore, any outstanding balance is classified as current.

-As of March 31, 2018, the outstanding balance on the revolving line of credit was \$5.0 million and was designated as an adjusted LIBOR Rate Loan at a rate of 3.81%.
-There was \$0.7 million in outstanding letters of credit as of March 31, 2018, which reduced the maximum borrowing availability on the revolving line of credit to \$44.3 million.
-The Company made payments of \$5.0 million on the outstanding revolving balance during the first quarter of 2018.
+As of September 30, 2018, the outstanding balance for all borrowings under the revolving line of credit was \$38.0 million and was designated as an adjusted LIBOR Rate Loan at an average rate of 3.98%.
+There was also \$0.7 million in outstanding letters of credit as of September 30, 2018, which reduced the maximum borrowing availability on the revolving line of credit to \$61.3 million.